-The disease known as Manson’s eyeworm, or Oxyspirura mansoni, is caused by a nematode that is a type of roundworm.
-These worms are quite small, and are often referred to as threadworms because of their slender appearance.
+The disease known as Manson’s eye worm, or Oxyspirura mansoni, is caused by a nematode that is a type of roundworm.
+These worms are quite small and are often referred to as threadworms because of their slender appearance.
 These worms were first described by Dr. Patrick Manson in 1878 while he was in China.
 Dr. Manson, born in Scotland in 1844, worked primarily in human medicine and is referred to as "The Father of Tropical Medicine" for his groundbreaking work in the discovery of the transmission of malaria via mosquitos.

-The roach consumes feces that are contaminated with the eggs.
+The roach consumes feces that are contaminated with the worm’s eggs.
 Then, the larvae mature within the roach's body in approximately four weeks.
-When a chicken eats an infected roach, the larvae are released from their capsule within the roach's body, make their way up the bird's esophagus to its mouth, and then traveling through the nasolacrimal—or tear—duct, where they finally make their way to the bird's eye.
+When a chicken eats an infected roach, the larvae are released from their capsule within the roach's body, make their way up the bird's esophagus to its mouth, and then travel through the nasolacrimal—or tear—duct, where they finally make their way to the bird's eye.

 The resulting worms, while very small, are easily seen with the naked eye or with a low-power magnifying glass.
 Once the worms have made their way to the eye area, they lay their eggs under the nictitating membrane (the clear, transparent eyelid that isn't easy to see).